 Younts Infirmary – interior corridors away from windows – basement area

 ** Note: All Carnegie and Robinson residents are to evacuate to the Bonner basement during any tornado warnings.

 The College will not be responsible for any personal property of the students, nor does it carry insurance for that purpose.
 Please reference your homeowner’s/rental insurance policy for information regarding coverage available for property away from the main residence.

 Lost Key or Key Fob

-If you lose your key or access fob, please notify the Office of Student Services immediately.
+If you lose your key or access fob, please notify the Office of Student Development immediately.
 The fob will need to be deactivated to assure security of campus buildings.
 Replacement keys cost $28 and replacement fobs are $10.

 Attendance may be required at residence hall or floor meetings.
 Failure to attend a mandatory residence hall is a violation of the Code of Conduct.